overturetool/vdm2c/c/vdmclib/src/main/README.txt

 	cmake .

+or
+	cmake -DCMAKE_BUILD_TYPE=Debug .

+if you intend to debug the generated code.
 This should generate the required makefiles in order to be able to build the generated model with

 	make